 Edinburgh is a historic city but its also full of things to do.
-Whether you are into tasting the best drinks and food in town, sampling the night life or simply want to be a ‘culture vulture’ this city has you covered.
+Whether you are into tasting the best drinks and food in town, sampling the night life or immerse yourself in the vibrant culture, this city has you covered.

 It doesn’t matter if you are new to they city or lived here all your life, these places are well worth checking out so here’s ECSA’s 10 things to do in Edinburgh!

 People in Edinburgh forget just how lucky the are or how unusual it is to have a castle smack bang in the middle of the city center.
-Located at the very top of the royal mile and playing host to the ‘Military Tattoo’ every August The castle is a significantly important part of Edinburgh’s history.
-You can visit the entrance and still get a feel for the place totally free of charge but there is a cost if you’d like to venture inside, visit the crown jewels and the big canon (that’s not a euphemism) and take the guided tour.
+Located at the very top of the royal mile and playing host to the ‘Military Tattoo’ every August.
+The Castle is an important part of Edinburgh’s history.
+You can visit the Castle Esplanade (the entrance to you and me) and still get a feel for the place totally free of charge but there is a cost if you’d like to venture inside, visit the crown jewels and the famous canon, Mons Meg (aka as the One O'Clock Gun) and take a guided tour.
 A great way of getting to see the city and realise just how old this city is!
-The chapel was built in the 12th Century :O.
+The St Margarets Chapel, built in the 12th Century is located within the Castle and is Edinburghs oldest building.

 The Botanic gardens located down towards Inverletith ( which can be reached on the number 8 bus from our Granton campus) is full of lush flora (plants) of all shapes and sizes.
 Take your own picnic and blanket to soak some rays or pop into the cafe to grab a coffee and read a book surrounded by impressive plants of all types.
 The greenhouses are worth a visit too and play host to some of the most beautiful exotic plants and there is even the odd cute rabbit kicking about!
 Its also free entry into the grounds with only special exhibits costing any actual pennies though donations are welcome!

-Part of what is dubbed the ‘new town’ of Edinburgh Stockbridge has a real vibe and bustle to it, lots of small businesses, cafes and restaurants and a few good pubs too!
+Stockbridge, an area of the ‘New Town’ of Edinburgh has a real vibe and bustle to it, lots of small businesses, cafes and restaurants and a few good pubs too!
 People are friendly and welcoming, weekends see farmers markets filled with local Scottish and European delicacies ( who doesn’t love craft cheese?).
 Lose yourself wandering into vintage shops and pick yourself up a sneaky bargain to spruce up your student digs.
-The community regularly puts on unique events so check out the hub page and wander down sometime to soak up the atmosphere.
+The community regularly puts on unique events so check out the hub page and wander down sometime to soak up the atmosphere and check out the amzing views of the Water of Leith.

 Arthur's Seat & Holyrood Park